Nova Poshta: History

-The Company was founded in 2001 by Vyacheslav Klymov and Volodymyr Popereshnyuk.
+The company was founded in 2001 by Vyacheslav Klymov and Volodymyr Popereshnyuk.

-In 2018, the company delivered over 174 million shipments, through the company's 6000 branches throughout the country.
+In 2018, the company delivered over 174 million shipments, through the company's 6,000 branches throughout the country.
 In 2015, the company expanded internationally to the nearby countries of Georgia and Moldova.
-However, it left Georgia in 2021.
-As of October 2022, Nova Poshta Global currently has offices in Kyiv, London, and New York, as well as operations centers in Poland, Turkey, Germany, Spain, Italy, Latvia, Lithuania, Estonia, the Czech Republic, France, Romania, Slovakia, Hungary, Moldova, Canada, China (People's Republic), Thailand, Japan, Taiwan (Republic of China), Hong Kong, New Zealand, Malaysia, Singapore, Indonesia, South Korea, Australia, and Philippines.
+However, it left Georgia in 2021 without explaining the reasons.
+As of October 2022, Nova Poshta Global currently has offices in Kyiv, London, and New York, as well as operations centers in Poland, Turkey, Germany, Spain, Italy, Latvia, Lithuania, Estonia, Czech Republic, France, Romania, Slovakia, Hungary, Moldova, Canada, China, Thailand, Japan, Taiwan, Hong Kong, New Zealand, Malaysia, Singapore, Indonesia, South Korea, Australia, and Philippines.

 In 2020 The "Nova Poshta" brand became one of the TOP-3 most expensive in Ukraine.

-The company has 32 thousand employees and is among the best employers of Ukraine in 2020-2021.
+The company has 32 thousand employees and is among the best employers of Ukraine in 2020–2021.

-On 24th of February 2022, on the first day of Russia's full-scale invasion of Ukraine, Nova Poshta donated UAH 25 million for the needs of the Ukrainian army.
+On 24 February 2022, on the first day of Russia's full-scale invasion of Ukraine, Nova Poshta donated ₴25 million for the needs of the Ukrainian army.
 Also, the company launched Humanitarian Nova POSHTA project which is intended for free delivery of parcels to the military and victims of war.

 In July, the main company announced that it would be opening non-Global branches in nearby European countries, planning to open in Poland before the end of 2022.
 In October, the first office opened in Warsaw, with another in Kraków, as well as Wrocław, Rzeszów, and Poznań, on the way.
+In October 2023, a new branch opened in Bratislava, Slovakia.
+In 2024, Nova Poshta opened its first branches in France (Nice), Italy (Rome), Spain (Barcelona), and the UK (London).

 Finances

-As a result of 2019, Nova Poshta paid over UAH 2.7 billion in taxes and was ranked 27th in the list of the top 100 largest companies in Ukraine by the amount of tax payments.
+As a result of 2019, Nova Poshta paid over ₴2.7 billion in taxes and was ranked 27th in the list of the top 100 largest companies in Ukraine by the amount of tax payments.

 Nova Poshta is among the TOP-20 largest taxpayers in Ukraine.
-In 2020, the company paid 5 billion hryvnas.
+In 2020, the company paid 5 billion hryvnias.

 Services

-Nova Poshta is the group of companies that provide clients — both businesses and individuals, logistics and related services, including express delivery of documents, freight and parcels.
+Nova Poshta is the group of companies that provide clients - both businesses and individuals, logistics and related services, including express delivery of documents, freight and parcels.
 The group includes Ukrainian and foreign companies, in particular, NovaPay, Nova Poshta Global and Nova Poshta Moldova.

 Nova Poshta has more than 8,700 branches throughout Ukraine - in all cities and in every fourth village.
 The Company continues to open new branches in the villages and builds the network of automated parcel terminals in the cities.
 For November 2021, the network of automated parcel terminals of Nova Poshta has more than 8,500 devices.

 In 2020, the company delivered 327 million parcels and cargo for 14 million of its customers.